daronphang/programming-resources/architectures/data-systems/consistency/sequence-ordering.md

 ## Lamport Timestamps

 A simple method for generating sequence numbers that is consistent with causality.
-Each node has a unique identfier and keeps a counter of the number of operations it has processed.
+Each node has a unique identifier and keeps a counter of the number of operations it has processed.
 Every client also keeps track of the maximum counter value it has seen so far.

 When a node receives a request or response with a maximum counter value greater than its own counter value, it immediately increases its own counter to that maximum.